TalFlint1/YouTube---Advanced-Programming---Web/README.md

 4. run the script populateDB.js to set data and tables of mongoDB database.(run node populateDB.js)

 5. run the server by cmd:
-A. cd server
+- cd server
-B. node server.js
+-  node server.js

 6. run the client by :
-A. open new terminal
-B. npm start
+- open new terminal- npm start